arjunkhangjrakpam/Deep-learning-competitions/README.md

 2. Perceptron - Like Unlike Classification
    This competition is about whether we can predict if a mobile phone will be LIKED by people or NOT using Perceptron model?
 # Analytics Project
 This repository has one analytics project which I had undertaken recently .
 In this project I have built a Logistic Regression model in R, predicted Customer Attrition in a Telecom sector Company and identified Target Segment for Proactive Customer Retention Campaigns and Revenue Maximisation.
-The project is stored in the file name
+The project is stored in the file name- "Telecom Data Project on R.R"